craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Review the quarantined messages.

 *The GTUBE test email should trigger the anti-spam features of an email system.
-Sometimes, however, Exchange Online rejects it before the message reaches a tenant.
+Often, however, Exchange Online rejects it before the message even reaches a tenant.
 Check the inbox of alias@outlook.com for any NDRs.*

 ### Exercise 2: Configuring client access policies